dhis2/dhis2-docs/src/commonmark/en/content/user/data-visualizer.md

 ## Adding more axes

 When combining data with different measurement scales you will get a more meaningful visualization by having more than a single axis.
-For "column", "bar" and "line" charts you can do so by clicking "Manage axes" in the series dimension's context menu.
+For "column", "bar" and "line" charts you can do so by clicking "Manage chart axes" in the Data dimension's context menu.
+If the option is disabled, make sure that the Data dimension is on the Series axis and that at least two items have been added.

 ![](resources/images/data-visualizer/data-visualizer-axis-management-menu-option.png)